Blacg13/IF3_sunhours/README.md

 # SunHours

-Welcome to SunHours (or "East to West" from its original name : "Est à Ouest") ! 😀
+Welcome to SunHours (or "East to West" from its original name : "Est à Ouest" in French) ! 😀

 This website provides you with precise sunrise and sunset times based on your geographical coordinates and the date you choose 🌞
 It was my first project in HTML - CSS - JavaScript as part of a training program at Interface3 (Brussels, Belgium), after 3 and a half months of training 💪